 · This program has been APPROVED by the Florida Board Of Nursing Home Administrators to provide licensed Nursing Home Administrators with 5 credit clock hours.

-· This program has been APPROVED by The Commission for Case Manager Certification for approval to Provide board Certified Case Managers with 5 credit clock hours.
+· This program has been submitted to The Commission for Case Manager Certification for approval to Provide board Certified Case Managers with 5 credit clock hours.

-· This program has been APPROVED by PACB for Board Certified Patient Advocates with 5 credit clock hours to meet the BCPA Certification.
+· This program has been submitted to the PACB for Board Certified Patient Advocates with 5 credit clock hours to meet the BCPA Certification.

 Certificate of completion will be given to the attendee the day of the event after the last presentation has finished.
 Attendees will be required to turn in a completed evaluation to receive their certificate.